 1. The Brandon Teena Story (1998)

-Watch If: You want some proof the U.S. has made progress on LGBT issues over the past 20 years.
+Watch If: You want proof the U.S. has made progress on LGBT acceptance over the past 20 years.

 Warning: Could make you afraid to even fly over the Bible Belt.